Universal background check: Public opinion

-Universal background checks enjoy high levels of public support; a 2016 representative survey found 86% of registered voters in the United States supported the measure.
+Universal background checks for guns enjoy high levels of public support; a 2016 representative survey found 86% of registered voters in the U.S. supported the measure.
 Five national polls conducted in 2015 show high levels of support for "expanded background checks for gun purchases," with rates varying (93% and 89% support in two Quinnipiac University surveys, 92% support in a CBS/New York Times survey, 86% support in a Gallup survey, 85% support in a Pew Research Center survey).
 A 2015 survey found that more than 90% of Americans supported universal background checks, and that, on average, Americans thought they would be more effective than any other gun policy.
 There is evidence that many Americans incorrectly think that universal background checks are required by federal law; a 2016 survey found that 41% of Americans believed this to be the case.
 The same survey found that 77% of Americans supported universal background checks, while only 53% supported stricter gun laws.
 Based on this data, the authors concluded that "this difference might be attributable to poor awareness of the limitations of existing laws."

 In 2015, large majorities of American adults, both Republicans (79%) and Democrats (88%), supported background checks for private sales and at gun shows, according to a Pew Research Center survey.
 In 2017, strong majorities of American adults, both gun owners (77%) and non-gun owners (87%), supported background checks for private sales and at gun shows, according to a Pew Research Center survey with an error attributable to sampling of +/- 2.8% at the 95% level of confidence.
 In 2018, after the Stoneman Douglas High School shooting in Parkland, Florida, nearly all Americans supported universal background checks.
 88% of registered voters supported universal background checks, according to a Politico/Morning Consult poll with a margin of error +/- 2%.
 94% of American voters supported universal background checks, according to a Quinnipiac University Polling Institute poll with a margin of error of +/- 3.4%.

 A July 2019 poll by NPR found that 89% of respondents supported background checks for all gun purchases at gun shows or other private sales.
 An overwhelming majority of Republicans (84%) and Democrats (96%) indicated their support, suggesting there is bipartisan popular consensus on the broad topic in the public.